 Disney Cruise Lines 101 for Travel Agents

-We’ve talked at length on all things Disney here, here and here.
+We’ve talked at length about all things Disney here, here, and here.
 But for those of you with clients that aren’t inclined toward land-dwelling vacations to Disney World or Disneyland, I present to you Disney Cruise Lines (DCL), where the Disney Magic sets sail on the high seas (I swear I am not getting paid by Disney to say that, it just came out that way).

 Disney recently announced that they will almost double their fleet.
 By 2023, Disney will have completed three new ships.
 So this is as good a time as any to brush up on DCL knowledge.
 This is where I go into my refrain about how travel agents are smarter than me.
-So I chatted with a few agents who are DCL extraordinaires, Nikki Miller of Travel with Nikki and Connie Saunders, owner of Total Travel and Events host agency.
+So I chatted with a few agents who are DCL extraordinaires, Nikki Miller of Travel with Nikki, and Connie Saunders, owner of Total Travel and Events.

-A Disney Cruise is not your average cruise, and similar to the complexity of booking Disney World, there tends to be more moving parts than on more “conventional” cruise lines.
+A Disney Cruise is not your average cruise, and similar to the complexity of booking Disney World, there tend to be more moving parts than on more “conventional” cruise lines.
 According to Nikki,

 “After you make the initial reservation is where things are different [with DCL]—making sure your clients are informed of things that are pre-booked and prearranged.
 Say for the character meet and greets, princess meet and greets specifically.”